“You get what you pay for when it comes to shoes.”

 You're commenting on an Internet forum about fashion.
 Someone has asked how she can find really nice shoes for a low price.
 You don't think it's possible to buy nice shoes cheaply.
-You think that she should pay more for a nicer pair of shoes.
-You write:
+You write this because you think that she should pay more for a nicer pair of shoes.

 You get what you pay for when it comes to shoes.